DeVante018/Fake_News_Classifier/README.md

 ------------------------------PACKAGES------------------------------

-Also manually install Tensorflow.
+Also, manually install Tensorflow.
 Use:

 pip install --upgrade tensorflow